SineScire/LilyCase/Manual.md

 1. Place the top housing facing down and using a soldering iron, insert the six m3x5mm threaded inserts into the top housing shown at the blue highlighted spots in the image below.
 ![](https://github.com/SineScire/LilyCase/blob/dcb36338be455814d602db1272a7a7df7541c255/Images/TopStep.jpg)
 2. Use the template to cut the palm rest material with the precision knife, the cut out palm rest can be adhered using double sided tape to the top housing or a different preferred method.
+3. The tag plate can also be adhered in its place using double sided tape, or four 6x2mm magnets can be glued in place if so desired.

 ### Assembling the case
 * Parts needed: Assembled top housing, assembled switchplate/PCB, gaskets, twelve m3x6mm socket head screws.